manucomi/parking-management-system/apps/backend/src/models/DOMAIN_MODEL.md

 This document describes the domain model and relationships between entities in the Parking Management System.

+## Authentication Integration

+User authentication is managed by **Supabase Auth** with the following integration:

+- User accounts stored in Supabase `auth.users` table
+- Additional user metadata in `residents` table linked by email
+- JWT tokens issued by Supabase for API authentication
+- Backend middleware verifies JWT tokens for protected endpoints

+---

 ## Entities

 ### 1. **residents**